dario-vega/demo-lab-baggage/README.md

 ## TEST API

 A common requirement is to build an API with serverless functions as a back end, and an API gateway providing front-end access to those functions.
 This is the scenario that we want to illustrate.
-You can find the demo function used for this demo - reading data from NoSQL tables [here](./functions-fn/api/demo-api/func.js)
+Using functions to read data from NoSQL tables.
+You can find the demo function used for this demo [here](./functions-fn/api/demo-api/func.js)

 You can add serverless function back ends to an API deployment specification by using the Console.
 You can also do this by using Terraform.